onozaty/chrome-shortcutkey2url/README.md

 # ShortcutKey2URL for Chrome

-ShortcutKey2URL for Chrome is an extension for Google Chrome that provides a way to easy access to frequently visit sites with shortcut key.
+ShortcutKey2URL for Chrome is an extension for Google Chrome that allows you to open, and move url using shortcut keys.
+You can also run JavaScript.

 Display the action list with the startup key and execute the action with the next key.